 From October 2012 until June 2015 I worked for Career Education Corporation (CEC) at their campus support center.
 My position was Training Solutions Designer where my primary focus was working with university subject matter experts and leaders to create on-the-job training, performance support materials, and eLearning courses for the Career Schools Admissions department.
 My most recent project was rolling out Talisma, a new student management system to our admissions representatives nationwide which was very exciting.
 I created several pre-launch eLearning modules, where “Mr. Talisma” guides representatives through the new world of Talisma.
 An additional role I had at CEC was to conduct Admissions Representative Certification assessments and provide feedback to their management.
 This ensured compliance with processes and procedures, and helped to support our students in their journey through the admissions process.

 From 1999 to 2012 I worked for Kraft Foods at their headquarters locations.
-My career began at Kraft Foods as a systems professional and continued on to an audit role for Kraft’s parent company, Altria Group.
+My career began at Kraft Foods as a Business Analyst/Systems Project Leader and continued on to an audit role for Kraft’s parent company, Altria Group.
 While in audit, I had a revelation that my most rewarding times in those systems and audit roles were helping new team members learn their systems and audit jobs!
 This began the road to my training and development journey.
 I began talking to any training professional I could find within Kraft and beyond.
 I went back to school and got my Master of Arts in Training and Development.
 In 2007 I was excited to take on my first training role at Kraft and I’ve been very passionate about sharing knowledge and inspiring collaboration ever since as an Instructional Designer.
 Contrary to popular belief, I never had the job of actually making Kraft Macaroni & Cheese. 🙂

 Throughout 2014 and the first quarter of 2015, I served on the Board of Directors for the Association for Talent Development, Chicagoland Chapter (ATDChi, formerly CCASTD) which is a chapter of National ATD (formerly ASTD) as their Director of Social Media.
 I am proud to announce that I was one of the two Volunteers of the Year for 2014 for my work with social media for the chapter.
 In 2012 and 2013 I served on the Volunteers and Social Media committees, respectfully.
 Way back in 2011 I served as Co-Director of Volunteers.
 It has been a great experience to work with such a wonderful group of dedicated and extremely talented learning and performance professionals!